newsnowlabs/runcvm/README.md

 DKVM should run on any amd64 (x86_64) Linux hardware (or VM) that supports [KVM](https://www.linux-kvm.org/page/Main_Page) and [Docker](https://docker.com).
 So if your host can already run [KVM](https://www.linux-kvm.org/page/Main_Page) VMs and [Docker](https://docker.com) then it should run DKVM.

-DKVM has no external dependencies (except Docker) and is packaged with its own QEMU binary along with all other binaries and libraries it needs to run.
+DKVM has no host dependencies, apart from Docker (or experimentally, Podman) and comes packaged with all binaries and libraries it needs to run (including its own QEMU binary).

 ## Installation

-Install the DKVM software package at `/opt/dkvm` (it cannot be installed elsewhere):
+Install the DKVM software package at `/opt/dkvm` (installation elsewhere is currently unsupported):

 ```console
 docker run --rm -v /opt/dkvm:/dkvm newsnowlabs/dkvm
 ```

-Enable the DKVM runtime for Docker:
+Patch `/etc/docker/daemon.json` to enable the DKVM runtime:

 ```console
 sudo /opt/dkvm/scripts/dkvm-install-runtime.sh
 ```

-The above command adds `"dkvm": {"path": "/opt/dkvm/scripts/dkvm-runtime"}` to the `runtimes` property of `/etc/docker/daemon.json`.
+(The above command adds `"dkvm": {"path": "/opt/dkvm/scripts/dkvm-runtime"}` to the `runtimes` property of `/etc/docker/daemon.json`.)

 Lastly, restart docker, and confirm DKVM is recognised: